Laparoscopic Sleeve Gastrectomy Surgery

 - Unlike the lap band, the amount of restriction is not adjustable.

-loss unless you eat a healthy diet and exercise regularly.
+you diet and exercise.
 That's why

 long term follow up is important.